Akshay9335/Ai-club-matchmaker/README.md

 ---

+## $ Current progress status

+Everthing is working good , but two major problem i got in testing is -
+1. we need to refresh the page everytime after serching .
+2. the reply / output giving time is slow.
+** we are working on these problem....

 ## ✨ Features

 ✅ **AI-Powered Club Recommendations** – Uses Google Gemini AI to suggest clubs based on your interests.